asagi4/comfyui-prompt-control/doc/syntax.md

 ## Miscellaneous
 - `<emb:xyz>` is alternative syntax for `embedding:xyz` to work around a syntax conflict with `[embedding:xyz:0.5]` which is parsed as a schedule that switches from `embedding` to `xyz`.

+# Experimental features

+Experimental features are unstable and may disappear or break without warning.

+## Attention masking
+- Use `ATTN()` in combination with `MASK()` or `IMASK()` to enable attention masking.
+Currently, it's pretty slow and only works with SDXL.
+You need to have a recent enough version of ComfyUI for this to work.